AutoNumerics-Zero: Automated Discovery of State-of-the-Art Mathematical Functions: Method Details and Clarifications

-\experimentdetails[Details]{ $P=10^4=W$, where $W$ is the number of distributed workers.
-Each worker runs on one core of a commodity CPU.
-While not required in principle, to match existing infrastructure, one machine was employed as a server that kept the last $P$ programs provided by the workers; this server, in turn, passes the random samples to other workers on-demand.
-Experiments were stopped at one billion samples unless indicated otherwise.
-Selection: $S=20$; crowding used raw ULPs and nanoseconds.
-Mutation: there was an even probability of making a change (mutations i--iii) or doing nothing (mutation iv); when making a change, there was an even probability of mutating the vertexes (mutations i or ii) or mutating an edge (mutation iii); when mutating a vertex, the probability of inserting (mutation i) was half the probability of deleting (mutation ii) so as to regularize the size of the graphs.
-When inserting a new vertex, the operation performed was randomly chosen from the four vertex operations $\{+, -, \times, \div\}$ or the insertion of a positively or negatively initialized coefficient, each with probability $\frac{1}{6}$.
-We did not tune these probabilities. }
+The mutations were described in Section~\ref{methods_outline_sec} and illustrated in Figure~\ref{mutations_fig}; more details follow.
+There is an equal probability of making one of the three mutations in the figure or doing nothing.
+When making a change, there is an equal probability of mutating the vertices (mutations 1 or 2 in Section~\ref{methods_outline_sec}) or mutating an edge (mutation 3); when mutating a vertex, the probability of inserting (mutation 1) is half the probability of deleting (mutation 2) so as to regularize the size of the programs.
+When inserting a new vertex, the operation performed is randomly chosen from the four vertex operations $\{+, -, \times, \div\}$ or the insertion of a positively or negatively initialized coefficient, with uniform probability.
+Even though Figure~\ref{mutations_fig} does not show it in the examples, the insert and delete mutations can also operate on the coefficient vertices (not just the operation vertices).
+After applying a mutation to the compute graph, the graph is pruned to remove vertices that are no longer in the path from input ($x$) to output ($f$).
+We did not tune any of these probabilities.